 Home decor is a significant category on Instagram, making Pinterest a great marketing tool to promote your candle line.

 Invest in building a portfolio of stylized and professionally-shot product images.
 And if you can, also add lifestyle images featuring your products.
 It lends your brand an aspirational quality that catches the attention of many in your target audience.

-Tiktok is a popular social media platform that has gained massive global popularity recently, raking over 1 billion monthly users.
+TikTok is a popular social media platform that has gained massive global popularity recently, raking in over 1 billion monthly users.

 This is another highly visual platform where creative video content is the common denominator.

-When marketing on Tiktik, help people to get to know the brand more intimately.
+When marketing on Tiktok, help people to get to know the brand more intimately.
 You can feature behind-the-scenes edits, unboxings, customer testimonials, and product drops.

 You now have a roadmap to get started with your candle business.
 Good luck!

 The easiest way to get affordable, high-quality custom logos, print design, web design and naming for your business.Learn How to Grow Your Business With Beautiful Design